rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </bean>
 ```

-For details on this syntax and other variants, see the section “[JavaBeans and the Benerator Context](advanced_topics.md#javabeans-and-the-benerator-context)”.
+For details on this syntax and other variants, see the section '[JavaBeans and the Benerator Context](advanced_topics.md#javabeans-and-the-benerator-context)'.
 You can refer to such an object by its id ('
 helper' in this case).

 ## Instantiating Local Components